mimimimi2002/googleSTEP/week1/README.md

 ![RuntimeResult](./runtime_result.jpg)

 ### Todo
-make this library public and can be downloaded using pip
+Make this library public and everyone can download this library using pip.